EECB Evoluncheon Series

 As a follow-up to the 30 October 2015 Evoluncheon (Drs.
 Mark Hixon and Rob Toonen), a link is provided here to Mark's extremely useful 2004 co-authored paper "Scientific writing, publishing and reviewing—a guide for students" published in the Ecological Society of America Bulletin.
 And here is a link to former EECB faculty member Dr. Chris Lepczyk's 2011 paper "A beginner's guide to reviewing manuscripts in ecology and conservation" published in Ideas in Ecology and Evolution.

-A selection of new publications by EECB faculty and students in 2023 and 2024
+A selection of new publications by EECB faculty and students in 2024

 (including research undertaken by former students while in EECB)